Bahawalpur: Transportation

 Local transportation vehicles include buses, cars, motorbikes, and rickshaws.

 N-5

 Pakistan's longest national highway, N-5, also passes through the city, connecting Bahawalpur to Karachi and Lahore.

 Railroad

 The railway connects Bahawalpur with the cities of Karachi, Lahore, Rawalpindi, Peshawar, Quetta, Multan, Faisalabad, Sargodha, Sialkot, Gujranwala, Hyderabad, Sukkur, Jhang, Rahim Yar Khan, Nawabshah, Attock, Sibi, Khanewal, Gujrat, Rohri, Jacobabad, and Nowshera.

 Sports

 Bahawal Stadium or (formerly) The Bahawalpur Dring Stadium is a multi-purpose stadium in the city.
-It hosted a sole international match, a test match between Pakistan and India on the 15th and 18 January 1955.
+It hosted a sole international match, a test match between Pakistan and India on 15 and 18 January 1955.
 Motiullah hockey stadium is in the Bahawal Stadium and is used for various national and international hockey tournaments in the country.
 Aside from the cricket ground, it has a gym and a pool facility for citizens.
 There are also tennis courts, under the administration of the Bahawalpur Tennis Club, and a 2-kilometre jogging track around the football ground.